course-details-portlet

 Course content

-The course will firstly give basic introduction to stress physiology and fish welfare and how this affects fish health and ethics of production.
-The course will then give a deeper introduction to fish health with special focus on diseases, biosecurity, and monitoring and evaluation of health and welfare.
+The course will firstly give basic introduction to fish health and welfare, as well as stress physiology and perspectives on ethics of production.
+The course will then give a deeper introduction to fish health with special focus on disease and disorder, biosecurity, and monitoring and evaluation of health and welfare.

 Learning outcome